Are you planning a trip to the Aloha state? If your vacation to Hawaii includes Honolulu, give yourself a full day for an Oahu scenic drive.

 Alternative Places to Go

-There are tons more points of interest on the island than one day will allow; however, I thought I'd share a few alternatives to what we did.
+There are lots more interesting stops on Oahu than one day will allow; however, I thought I'd share a few alternatives to what we did.

-For breakfast, if you prefer to try malasadas, a popular Portuguese doughnut, then head to Leonard's Bakery instead of Kona Coffee Purveyors.
+If you prefer to try malasadas (Portuguese donuts), head to Leonard's Bakery instead of Kona Coffee Purveyors for breakfast.
 Leonard's is open from 5:30 a.m. to 7 p.m. daily.

 If you came to Honolulu from the east, such as the mainland United States, Canada, or Europe, then jetlag may have you waking up very early.

-It was a 30-minute hike to the top of the crater, and the views were gorgeous.
+It was a 30-minute hike to the top of the crater; our reward was breathtaking views.
 Allow 15-20 minutes to get back down.
 Check the official website for travel advisories and hours.

-I recommend leaving Pearl Harbor for another day, as you'll be required to reserve a time slot for the USS Arizona.
-And visiting the USS Missouri battleship alone can take an additional hour or two.
+I recommend leaving Pearl Harbor for another day, as you must reserve a time slot for the USS Arizona.
+Visiting the USS Missouri battleship alone can take an additional hour or two.